0-Eclipse-0/InspireMe/README.md

        2. Run `python3 setupy.py`, it will explain the rest:
 3. Running the classifier: Running the command `python3 setup.py` and hitting enter will start the inference loop.

+## Using in Your Program
+This is more of a proof of concept so there is no package to install this and directly integrate it.
+To use it the source code can be included in your program and once the dataset and model are in the proper location you can include the prediction pipeline with `from {Insert Source Location}.model.Predictor import Predictor` and run `Predictor().predict(string)`.
+Feel free to adapt and modify the code to your needs.

 ### Datasets Being Used
 - [Text to Emotion Classification](https://huggingface.co/datasets/dair-ai/emotion)